py-in-the-sky/gae-flask-redux-react-starter-kit/README.md

 * `py.test`

-This will perform a one-off test run of the Flask/GAE application.
+This will perform a one-off test run of the GAE/Flask application.
 (NB: local config for `pytest` is in `setup.cfg`.)

 * `npm test`

 This will perform a one-off test run of the browser client.
 (NB: config for this command is in `package.json`.)

-* managing dependencies
+## Managing Dependencies

+### Browser Client

+After updating or adding npm packages, run `npm run test:coverage` in addition to running the app and verifying things still work as expected.
+Then lock down the specific versions of the npm packages you're using with this command:

+* `npm shrinkwrap --dev`

+This will update `npm-shrinkwrap.json`; `npm install` uses this file by default, which will ensure you're using the exact same version of third-parth npm packages across environments.
+(NB: if you're familiar with Ruby on Rails development with Bundler, you can think of `npm-shrinkwrap.json` as being like `Gemfile.lock`.)

+### GAE/Flask Application

 TODO: paragraph on updating/adding python packages and updating the `pip` requirements files

-TODO: paragraph on updating/adding node packages and updating `package.json` and `npm-shrinkwrap.json`

 ## Deployment